ldcicconi/flask-strap/README.md

 flask-strap
 ===========

-A simple place to start when building a user-driven site.
+A simple place to start when building a user-driven site with Flask, a phenomenal python microframework.